technofocus-pte/mgrtdvopsghdepth/Lab09/Lab9.md

   +++dotnet test Tailspin.SpaceGame.Web.Tests --configuration Release --no-build --logger trx+++

   You see from the output that a TRX file is created in the **TestResults** directory.

-A TRX file is an XML document that contains the results of a test run.
-It's a popular format for test results because Visual Studio and other tools can help you visualize the results.
+  A TRX file is an XML document that contains the results of a test run.It's a popular format for test results because Visual Studio and other tools can help you visualize the results.

   ![A computer screen with text on it AI-generated content may be incorrect.](./media/image94.png)

   Later, you'll see how Azure Pipelines can help you visualize and track your test results as they run through the pipeline.

->**Note:**TRX files are not meant to be included in source control.
-A *.gitignore* file allows you to specify which temporary and other files you want Git to ignore.
+  >**Note:**TRX files are not meant to be included in source control.A *.gitignore* file allows you to specify which temporary and other files you want Git to ignore.
 The project's *.gitignore* file is already set up to ignore anything in the *TestResults* directory.

 5. As an optional step, in Visual Studio Code, open the *DocumentDBRepository_GetItemsAsyncShould.cs* file from